 35%

-We verify UPF certification documentation, measure UV blocking with a calibrated UV meter in direct sun, and assess coverage area across face, neck, and ears.
-Washing durability of UV treatment is verified against manufacturer claims.
+We verify UPF certification documentation, review published UV-blocking measurements, and assess coverage area across face, neck, and ears.
+Washing durability of UV treatment is checked against manufacturer claims and owner reports.

 Ventilation